JaiderCortes/ContactBook/README.md

 **Recomended:** Windows NT integrated security
 4. Select the database on the dropdown list, it should appear ContactBook.
 5. Click on the "Test connection" button.
 If all was good it should appear a confirmation window.
+6. Click on "Ok".
+7. Open the file with Notepad or Sublime Text
+8. Copy the content of the third line after the **_;_** (semicolon), from *Integrated* to the end of the line.
+This is the connection line that we use in DataAccessLayer class to establish the connection to the database (Lines 18 and 19).
+Paste it on the 19 line of the class inside the double quotes.

 ## :white_check_mark: Let's use the app :white_check_mark: